test-editor/deprecated-test-editor-xtext/README.md

 ## Users

+The latest released version of the RCP can be found on the [Test-Editor CI](https://ci.testeditor.org/view/Test-Editor%202/job/test-editor/job/test-editor-xtext/job/master/lastSuccessfulBuild/artifact/rcp/org.testeditor.rcp4.product/target/products/)

-The latest released version can be found on [bintray](https://bintray.com/test-editor/test-editor/testeditor-app).
+The latest released version of the plugins can be found on [bintray](https://bintray.com/test-editor/maven/test-editor).

-The latest development version can be downloaded [here](https://ci.testeditor.org/job/test-editor/job/test-editor-xtext/job/develop/lastSuccessfulBuild/artifact/rcp/org.testeditor.rcp4.product/target/products/).
+The latest development version of the RCP can be downloaded from the [Test-Editor CI](https://ci.testeditor.org/job/test-editor/job/test-editor-xtext/job/develop/lastSuccessfulBuild/artifact/rcp/org.testeditor.rcp4.product/target/products/).

 ## Developers